-By using cloud base accounting software you don’t just know your profits, but also the current liabilities you need to pay in the next month or two (i.e. income tax, superannuation, GST, accounts payable, suppliers and etc).
+By using cloud base accounting software you don’t just know your profits, but also the current liabilities you need to pay in the next month or two (i.e. income tax, superannuation, GST, accounts payable, suppliers, etc).

-Once you have analysed your profitability and know exactly where your business stands in terms of its costs, revenue and liabilities, this is where you utilise these numbers to keep things under control.
+Once you have analysed your profitability and know precisely where your business stands in terms of its costs, revenue and liabilities – this is where you utilise these numbers to keep things under control.

-If your expenses appear to be too high, then this is a good opportunity to review things and make adjustments to bring down your costs.
+If your expenses appear to be too high, then this is an excellent opportunity to review things and make adjustments to bring down your costs.
 Conversely, you may be under-charging for your product or services and may require a revision of the pricing model of your product.

-If your liabilities are high, then it could be a good time to start looking for extra funds for your business to keep the cash flow running in the business.
+If your liabilities are high, then it could be an excellent time to start looking for extra funds for your business to keep the cash flow running in the business.

 Depending on the type of product or service you sell, many companies even develop profitability ratios such as gross profit margin, break-even analysis or even profit by segment if your product comes from multiple sources.